swemurali/Circulate-the-values-of-N-variables/README.md

 ![github logo](swe.png)

 ## Result:
-the variables are rotated sucessfully
+The variables are rotated sucessfully